doseofted/prim-rpc/README.md

 > project!
 <!-- prettier-ignore-end -->

-Prim+RPC is planned to become stable by the end of 2023 (and is on track to be stable much sooner than that).
+Prim+RPC is planned to become stable by the end of 2023.

 Prim+RPC Core, the framework-agnostic core of the project, will become stable first and will be released once the default plugins are stable.
 Lastly, Prim+RPC's optional tooling (such as documentation generation) will become stable.